dtch1997/quadruped-nn-control-stack/README.md

     static interfaces::RobotCommand robotCommand;
 ```

-The control loop can be compactly defined in about 10 lines of code.
+A minimal control loop can be compactly defined in about 10 lines of code.

 ```
     // Implement control loop